yosoykit/yosoykit.github.io/_pages/people.md

 ![dante](/images/DouglasMeyer.png){: .align-left}
 <h3>Douglas Meyer</h3>
 Douglas is a PhD student in the Bioinformatics and Systems Biology (BISB) program, currently rotating with Dr. Kit Curtius.
 He graduated from UCLA with a B.S. in Molecular Cell and Developmental biology and completed a post-bac fellowship at the FDA.
 His research interests lie broadly at the intersection of cancer biology and computational analyses.
-His rotation work is focused on methylome profiling of Barret’s esophagus to infer esophageal adenocarcinoma risk.
+His rotation work is focused on methylome profiling of Barrett’s esophagus to infer esophageal adenocarcinoma risk.
 In his free time, he enjoys baking.

 &nbsp;